-Reflex and the workflows can be installed in different ways: via package repositories, via install_esoreflex script or manually installing the software tar files.
+Esoreflex and the workflows can be installed in different ways: via package repositories, via the install_esoreflex script or manually installing the software tar files.

-The recommended way is to use the package repositories if you operating system is supported.
-The macports repositories support OS X, while the rpm/yum repositories support Fedora 20/21/22/23.
+The recommended way is to use the package repositories if your operating system is supported.
+The pipelines and Reflex can be installed from the ESO macports repositories that support macOS platforms, the and the rpm/yum repositories that support Fedora and CentOS platforms.
 For any other operating system it is recommended to use the install_esoreflex script.